ivan1993spb/snake-server/README.md

 To install the Snake-Server you can download the server binary or pull the docker image or run the ansible playbook.
 See below.

 * **Download with go get**
-  The simpliest way to install the latest Snake-Server is to run **go get**
+  The simpliest way to install the latest version of the Snake-Server is to run **go get**
   ```
   go get github.com/ivan1993spb/snake-server
   snake-server -h